What is Rheumatoid Arthritis?

 Physical Therapies for Rheumatoid Arthritis

-Looking after your joints and managing your symptoms is very important in the treatment of Rheumatoid Arthritis.
+Looking after your joints and managing your symptoms is very important in treating Rheumatoid Arthritis.
 Your physiotherapist can suggest several different therapies that may help ease your symptoms and reduce the impact Rheumatoid Arthritis can have on your life.

 The following treatments have been shown to help patients with Rheumatoid Arthritis.